 What began as a temporary exhibition at the Grohmann Museum has again turned into a permanent gift to the collection.
 Thomas H. Garver has donated nine of O. Winston Link’s photographic prints to the museum, five of which are signed by the photographer.

-“On the heels of an extremely successful and well-received exhibition of O. Winston Link’s photographer, Mr. Garver’s gift significantly increases the scope and quality of the Grohmann Museum’s photographic holdings,” said James Kieselburg, Grohmann Museum director.
+“On the heels of an extremely successful and well-received exhibition of O. Winston Link’s photography, Mr. Garver’s gift significantly increases the scope and quality of the Grohmann Museum’s photographic holdings,” said James Kieselburg, Grohmann Museum director.

 Garver donated the photos to the museum following the exhibition Trains that Passed in the Night: Railroad Photographs of O. Winston Link (Grohmann Museum, 2014).
 The exhibition, organized by Garver and the Center for Railroad Photography and Art in Madison, featured 36 framed, original prints by Link, a Brooklyn, New York, native and commercial photographer who became well-recognized for his complex images of factory and industrial plant interiors.
 For Link, the steam railroad was a vital ingredient to “the good life’ in America, an essential part of the fabric of our lives.
 It is this quality—of life, not machinery—which he captures so artfully in his photographs.